Ming-Ni-Group/P.aeruginosa-ICU-patients/README.md

 ## Repo Contents

-- meta-data: sample data and preprocessed data used for analysis.

-  1. PA ref genome
+- meta-data

-  2. genomes of the other bacteria
+  1. reference genomes used in the analysis
-  3. samples' information file
+  2. samples' information file

 - results:  The results from the